Admissions Overview

 MICS Applicants

-Applicants should have knowledge of programming fundamentals in at least one programming language, such as:
+Applicants should have knowledge of programming fundamentals in at least one language, such as:

 • Python